 They may include allocation of servers or clusters, allocation of the necessary resources, installation of updates or new servers, maintenance of the operating system, and more.

-Serverless architecture allows developers to create and launch applications without the concern of servers.
+Serverless architecture allows software developers to create and launch applications without the concern of servers.
 Infrastructure support, fault-tolerance, scalability, and capacity provisioning are no longer the biggest challenges.
 In this article, you’ll learn what is serverless, what are the advantages and disadvantages of serverless, and when should you use it.

-Serverless (serverless computing or function as a service—FaaS) is a natural cloud architecture that enables developers to shift most of the operational responsibility to the cloud provider, for instance, AWS Lambda, Azure Functions, Google Cloud Functions, or IBM OpenWhisk.
+Serverless (serverless computing or function as a service—FaaS) is a natural cloud architecture that enables software developers to shift most of the operational responsibility to the cloud provider, for instance, AWS Lambda, Azure Functions, Google Cloud Functions, or IBM OpenWhisk.

 In a cloud-computing execution model, the cloud provider fully undertakes the process of running and managing the server.
 It is also in charge of the dynamic management of machine resource allocation.
 As a result, software engineers can focus on creating, deploying, running, and extending applications.